aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 20Apr18
+Accomplished much.
+Finished exercises in Section 10.
+Looking forward to the rest.

 ## 19Apr18
 Not feeling all that great today, but managed to make what I consider good progress.
 Finished Section 9 and all the lessons of 10 with one or two exercises finished.